BradHutchings/Mmojo-Server-v2/instructions/421-Build-Executables-Compatible.md

 ---
 ### Choose GPUs to Include in Build
 This script has you choose GPU support to include in the build.
-If you've already chosen GPUs, you do not have to choose the again.
+If you've already chosen GPUs, you do not have to choose them again.

 - View the script: <a href="../scripts/mm-choose-gpus.sh" target="_blank">mm-choose-gpus.sh</a>.
   - *On Github, you may need to right-click and choose "Open link in new tab" to open the "View script" links in a new tab.*